 - 5.10.
 In the Education and Children capital programme the MEP includes the continuation of the Band A 21st Century Schools improvement programme.
 The programme has been re-profiled to reflect updated costs and the phasing of work.
 Schemes are funded jointly by Welsh Government grant and the Authority. - 5.11.
-Further funding has been allocated for the next stage of the 21st Century Schools improvement programme Band B. £19m has been earmarked from County Council resources to match fund this investment.
+Further funding has been allocated for the next stage of the 21st Century Schools improvement programme Band B. £23m has been earmarked from County Council resources to match fund this investment.
+The councils investment will attract £47m of Welsh Government match funding based on a 65% grant for schools and a 75% grant for special school.